While bare trusts are considered the simplest of all trusts, it’s important to understand what’s involved. Keep reading to discover:

 What is a bare trust?

-A bare trust is a simple legal arrangement that allocates a fixed share of money or other assets to one or more people, usually children.
+A bare trust is a simple legal arrangement that allocates money or assets or a share of them to one or more people, usually children.
 There are many benefits of a bare trust, with no limit to the value you can hold in one.

 When setting up a bare trust, you make the key decisions.
-You’ll choose the beneficiary, appoint trustees (including yourself) and decide when benefits are distributed.
+You’ll choose the beneficiary, appoint trustees (which can include yourself) and decide when benefits are distributed.

 Opening a bare trust for minors

-When you set up a bare trust for minors, they automatically get full access to the trust when they turn 18.
+When you set up a bare trust for minors, they automatically get full access to the trust when they turn 18 or 16 in Scotland.

 If you’re not comfortable with this idea, bare trusts probably aren’t the right option for you.